xsoulspace/daily_budget_planner/PRIVACY_POLICY.md

 **Privacy Policy**

-This privacy policy is applicable to the DailyBu app (hereinafter referred to as "Application") for mobile devices, which was developed by IP Malofeev Anton Gennadevich (hereinafter referred to as "Service Provider") as a a Freemium service.
+This privacy policy is applicable to the DailyBu (earlier called "Daily Budget Planner") app (hereinafter referred to as "Application") for devices, which was developed by IP Malofeev Anton Gennadevich (hereinafter referred to as "Service Provider") as a a Freemium service.
 This service is provided "AS IS".

 **What information does the Application obtain and how is it used?**
 **User Provided Information**